snthl-s/MD-Repo/RESUME.md

 `React-Native` `Mobile Apps`

-Mobile application for the user Teacher and Student, to tracker their information.
+Mobile application helps the users to record and share the knowledge in the form of audio and text with other users.

 - Used React native to Develop Android and IOS application.
 - Used Redux to manage the states.
+- Used REST API to perform the CRUD operations.
-- Used Axios to connect with the Firebase.
+- Used Router to navigate between the pages.

 ----------------------------------
 ### PROJECTS